 That's all there is to it!

-The folder will show up in your Windows Explorer under the name of your organization (Add-in Express in my case).
+The folder will show up in your File Explorer under the name of your organization (Add-in Express in my case).
 The folder name will be preceded with the name of the person who shared it.

 How to stop syncing a OneDrive folder to your computer